mapeditor/tiled/docs/manual/automapping.rst

    tiles are cleared before, you will have still tiles from before at these places, which are not covered by any tile.

+AutomappingRadius
--  **AutomappingRadius** - This map property is a number: 1, 2, 3 ...
+   This map property is a number: 1, 2, 3 ...
 It
    determines how many tiles around your changes will be checked as well for redoing the Automapping at live Automapping.

+NoOverlappingRules
--  **NoOverlappingRules** - This map property is a boolean property:
+   This map property is a boolean property:
    A rule is not allowed to overlap on itself.

 These properties are map wide, meaning it applies to all rules which are